pdwrc/rc-light-controller/README.md

 The controller has a configurable "soft on"/"soft off" setting, which makes LEDs look more like traditional incandescent bulbs.

+The controller can be configured and controlled using a single channel in a single direction, which means it can shared a channel with another function (e.g. handbrake).

 ## Spektrum Smart support

 The controller and software are optimised for use with Spektrum Smart receivers and ESCs.
-When used in conjunction with a Smart ESC and receiver, additional functionality is available, as the controller can use telemetry data to detect when the car is moving and braking,
+When used in conjunction with a Smart ESC and receiver, additional functionality is available, as the controller can use telemetry data to detect when the car is moving and braking, and has access to all RC control channels on a single cable.

 Additional features include: